ievans3024/libfind/NOTES.md

 Process finished with exit code 2
 ```

-The above output shows the expected argparse help output when required arguments are not satisfied.
+The above output shows the expected argparse help output when required arguments are not satisfied, meaning the
+executable is able to see and import `libfind.pyfind`.
+This may be because the debugger has the project root in its path.